Fashioned From Nature – ReviewJuly 11, 2018

 Ah, feathers.
 Nowadays we don’t use feathers much, apart perhaps from a joke feather boa for hen parties (although, like fur, its use is on the rise on catwalks).
 There is a reason feathers aren’t so popular.
 The V&A has dug out a Victorian black feather cape so dramatic it looks straight from a pop performer’s stage costume.
 But donning it would make the wearer look rather bird-like themselves, as is skewered in the accompanying Punch cartoon entitled “A Bird of Prey” where a remarkably similarly attired matron speaks her wings to pounce upon a small bird.

 Feathers were used on hats, in boas, in fans and as trimmings on dresses and outerwear.
 Of course, feathers could be plucked without essentially harming the bird and ostrich farms were developed for this purpose.
 However most birds were simply slaughtered, and often to only the adult birds died but their chicks would also starve to death without a parent to feed them.
 Grotesquely not only the feathers but the whole birds were uses on hats, fans and accessories.
 (Alexander McQueen re-used this idea more recently to shocking effect).
-There is a pair of earrings made from humming bird heads.
+In Fashioned From Nature, there is a pair of earrings made from humming bird heads.

 Formation of the RSPB